mfojtik/sinatra-twitter-bootstrap/README.md

-Sinatra Twitter Bootstrap (css+js+helpers)
+Sinatra Bootstrap (css+js+helpers)
 =================

 What?
 --------

-A set of helpers that brings beauty of Twitter Bootstrap CSS to your Sinatra applications.
+A set of helpers that brings beauty of Bootstrap CSS to your Sinatra applications.
 This gem bundle all CSS and Javascript files needed for this.

 Why?